High Bandwidth Memory: HBM3E

+On March 19, 2024, SK Hynix announced the mass production of SK Hynix's HBM3E memory.

+In September 2024, SK Hynix announced the mass production of its 12-layered HBM3E memory and in November the 16-layered version.

 HBM-PIM

 In February 2021, Samsung announced the development of HBM with processing-in-memory (PIM).
 This new memory brings AI computing capabilities inside the memory, to increase the large-scale processing of data.
 A DRAM-optimised AI engine is placed inside each memory bank to enable parallel processing and minimise data movement.
 Samsung claims this will deliver twice the system performance and reduce energy consumption by more than 70%, while not requiring any hardware or software changes to the rest of the system.

+HBM4

+In July 2024, JEDEC announced its preliminary specifications for future HBM4.
+It lowered data rate per pin back to 6.4 Gbit/s/pin (the level of HBM3) but since it now employs a 2048-bit interface per stack (doubling that of the previous generations), it still achieves greater (1.6TB/s) data rate per stack than that of HBM3E.
+Additionally, it will allow 4GB layers (yielding 64GB in 16-layer configurations).

+In April 2025, JEDEC released the official HBM4 specification.
+According to Kunal Khullar of Tom's Hardware, it supports transfer speeds of up to 8 Gb/s across a 2048-bit interface, with total bandwidth of up to 2 TB/s, and stack height of 4 to 16, with DRAM die densities of 24Gb or 32Gb, allowing for capacities up to 64GB.
+HBM4 is backwards compatible to HBM3 controllers.
+Samsung, Micron, and SK hynix contributed to the standard's formulation.

 History

 Background

 Die-stacked memory was initially commercialized in the flash memory industry.
 Toshiba introduced a NAND flash memory chip with eight stacked dies in April 2007, followed by Hynix Semiconductor introducing a NAND flash chip with 24 stacked dies in September 2007.

 3D-stacked random-access memory (RAM) using through-silicon via (TSV) technology was commercialized by Elpida Memory, which developed the first 8 GB DRAM chip (stacked with four DDR3 SDRAM dies) in September 2009, and released it in June 2011.
 In 2011, SK Hynix introduced 16 GB DDR3 memory (40 nm class) using TSV technology, Samsung Electronics introduced 3D-stacked 32 GB DDR3 (30 nm class) based on TSV in September, and then Samsung and Micron Technology announced TSV-based Hybrid Memory Cube (HMC) technology in October.

 JEDEC first released the JESD229 standard for Wide IO memory, the predecessor of HBM featuring four 128 bit channels with single data rate clocking, in December 2011 after several years of work.
 The first HBM standard JESD235 followed in October 2013.